airbnb/javascript/README.md

   1. [License](#license)

 ## Linting
-ESLint is already included in FESK and BESK, but if your current project isn't using it install the necessary modules:
+ESLint is already included in [BESK](https://bitbucket.org/mbst/besk) and [FESK](https://bitbucket.org/mbst/fesk), but if your current project isn't using it install the necessary modules:

 ```
 npm install --save-dev eslint-config-airbnb eslint